The author completed a 700 watt DIY solar project for his own rooftop and gained this authentic and valuable experience in the process.

 It is extremely important to know actually how much energy your system has generated in order to:

 Most modern solar inverters come with android apps (like the one pictured below) that monitor kilowatt-hours generated and keep them stored on the cloud so that your data is not lost.
 Make sure the inverter that you purchase has this option - an app that can meter the units generated.

 If the Inverter Does Not Have Wifi Monitoring

-- Option 1 is to connect a DC watt-meter with the solar panels.
-This will help you read current, voltage, watt-hours and ampere-hours (if a battery is present) in real-time.
+- Option 1: Connect a DC watt-meter with the solar panels.
+This will help you read current, voltage, watt-hours, and ampere-hours (if a battery is present) in real-time.

-- The SmartLife® app pictured below can also work independently with Wifi enabled switches that are available from Chinese manufacturers.
-Connect it on inverters AC output and this is another cost effective Option 2.
+- Option 2: The SmartLife® app pictured below can also work independently with Wifi enabled switches that are available from Chinese manufacturers.
+Connect it on the inverters AC output and this is another cost-effective option.

 kWh ( Today )

 Electricity units generation for today.